 Moreover, by straightforward calculation, we have

 where $C_{{\epsilon_0}}$ is a positive constant depending on ${\epsilon_0}$ and $N_1$ is defined in \eqref{Ngamm}.
 Then combining \eqref{dyfkdzu} and \eqref{dz0n1}, we have

 Therefore, we have $\int_{y_*}^{y_2} \int_0^{N_1} F_+^2dydz=0$ in $[0,X]$ because $F_+(0,y,z)=0$ by Grownwall inequality.
 Therefore, we prove the goal \eqref{0323goalfneg} and \eqref{0324fremovegam}.
-We can prove the other direction in the same way.
+We can prove the other direction in a same way.
 Then we complete the proof of the theorem.\end{proof}